by Diane Carter

 In 1975, well-known collector Charlie Conlon had the foresight to scoop up all the cases he could find of the newly released Topps mini baseball cards.
 They had issued only a small number as a test, many distributed in his home state of Michigan.
 In May, 2009, 26 cases that were left in his estate were sold via Robert Edward Auctions for $307,000.
 It is estimated Conlon originally paid around $1000 for the cards.

 As with all sports memorabilia, there are lots of scammers out there trying to make a buck off collectors of unopened baseball cards who are just not knowledgeable about the cards or don’t recognize the signs of tampering.
 One successful method is to unseal a pack, take out all the valuable cards, replace them with commons, and then reseal the pack.

 Some of the re-sealers are so good, you would never know the pack had been opened.
 This is particularly a problem on eBay where buyers go to try and find lower card prices.
-Steve Hart of unopened pack specialist Baseball Card Exchange believes that as many as 50% of the unopened packs and boxes on eBay have been tampered with and re-sealed.
+PSA pack grader Steve Hart believes that as many as 50% of the unopened packs and boxes on eBay have been tampered with and re-sealed.

 There are two types of collectors of unopened cards.
 One is totally concerned about the dollars involved and if the cards are going to gain value or perhaps even skyrocket in value over time.
 The other type of collector is more concerned with a love of the game of baseball and the connection to the players and history that baseball cards give.
 For these collectors, it would be nice to make money, but if they don’t, they don’t.
 The investment is secondary.
 These are the people for whom not opening a pack or a box may be the worst kind of torture.